WilderLavington/old_web_page/about/index.md

 ---

 # Traveling
-I also love traveling, but hate taking pictures.
-Here a are a few pictures from my travels:
+I also love traveling, here are a few pictures from my travels:

 Ukraine